MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md.md

        az provider register --namespace 'Microsoft.Bing'
    ```

-1. Create a new Grounding with Bing Search resource.
-You can find the template file [here](./bingsearch_arm.json) and parameter file [here](./bingsearch_para.json).
-Make sure you have replaced "BING_RESOURCE_NAME" in the parameter file.
+1. Create a new Grounding with Bing Search resource. <!--You can find the template file [here](./bingsearch_arm.json) and parameter file [here](./bingsearch_para.json).--> Make sure you have replaced "BING_RESOURCE_NAME" in the parameter file.
 You can use Azure CLI command:

     ```console
     az deployment group create